mattzeunert/mattzeunert.github.io/_posts/2016-08-1-dynamic-analysis-source-maps.md

 date: 2016-08-19
 ---

-Sometimes the source maps Babel generates aren't super accurate or lack information.
+Sometimes the source maps Babel generates aren't super accurate.
 Then you get something like this:

 ![](/img/blog/dynamic-analysis-sourcemaps/breakpoint-moves.gif)